natixco/tabby/README.md

 ## Introduction
 Simple, beautiful timetable application to track your school schedule.
-You can even add now tasks, change theme and change language.
+You can add tasks, change theme with available dark mode and change language.
 Made by me and KDani-99.
 We used this bootstrap to make it https://github.com/maximegris/angular-electron.

 To use it, just download the latest version from the releases and run it.
 (Available for Windows and Mac)